daviidli/it-depends-vis/README.md

 ## Version 2

 v2 is still in development.
 This is re-write of the original visualization to try out a few things.
-Mainly, I felt the directed graphs of the v1 were too hard to read as the commit histories got larger.
+Mainly, I felt the directed graphs of the [v1](https://github.com/daviidli/it-depends-vis/tree/v1) were too hard to read as the commit histories got larger.
 Instead, v2 uses a matrix similar to an [directed adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix).

-## Dependencies
-* yarn

 ## Working with it-depends
 * To run locally `yarn start`